kthhrv/birthday-demo/README.md

   - Codebuild for PRs that runs `pre-commit run --all-files` and tests with coverage.
   - CodePipeline triggered on merge to `main` branch.
   - Post `staging` deploy smoke tests before in release window auto deploy to prod.
-  - Centralsed channel reporting deployments of all applications.
+  - Centralised channel reporting deployments of all applications.

 - Monitoring: AWS CloudWatch Dashboard
   - Load Balancer request and error rates plus application response times